rsned/bigo/README.md

 To run just a specific complexity classes example method benchmarks use **--complexity**.

-Accepted case insensitive options are: Constant, LogLog, Logarithmic, Linear, Linearithmic, Quadratic, Cubic, Exponential, Polynomial, Factorial
+Accepted case insensitive options are: Constant, LogLog, Logarithmic, Polylogarithmic, Linear, NLogStarN, Linearithmic, Quadratic, Cubic, Exponential, Polynomial, Factorial, HyperExponential

 Some alternative spelling/forms are also accepted (e.g., nlogn for Linearithmic)

-_Note: This is not a repeated value flag, only one class at a time._
+_Note: This is not a repeated value flag, only one complexity class is run at a time._

 ```bash
 # Run specific complexity class only